 The term Kantō (literally, “east of the barrier”) originally referred to the area east of the barrier station (関所 sekisho) at Ōsaka in the present-day city of Ōtsu, Shiga Prefecture (not to be confused with the city of Ōsaka).
 The term was used in contradistinction to the Kansai Region west of the station.
 The border between the two areas was set during the Kamakura Period (1185-1333) at the three barrier stations at Suzuka (modern-day Mie Prefecture), Fuwa (present-day Gifu Prefecture), and Arachi (Fukui Prefecture).
 The border was later set further east at the barrier station in Hakone (modern-day Kanagawa Prefecture).

-The Tōkyō-Yokohama district in the center of the region is Japan’s leading commercial and industrial area.
-It forms the Keihin Industrial Zone (京浜工業地帯 Keihin kogo chitai) and is noted for the production of chemicals, chemical fibers, petrochemicals, machinery, and metals, as well as for its textile, food processing, electrical machinery, steel, and publishing industries.
+The Tōkyō-Yokohama district in the centre of the region is Japan’s leading commercial and industrial area.
+It forms the Keihin Industrial Zone (京浜工業地帯 Keihin kogo chitai) and is noted for the production of chemicals, chemical fibres, petrochemicals, machinery, and metals, as well as for its textile, food processing, electrical machinery, steel, and publishing industries.
 The Keiyō Coastal Industrial Region (京葉工業地域 Keiyō Kōgyō Chiiki) extends eastward from Tōkyō into Chiba Prefecture, where steel, petrochemical, and petroleum refining industries have been developed on a large scale.
-The Kashima Coastal Industrial Region (鹿島臨海工業地帯 Kashima Kōgyō Chiiki) in Ibaraki Prefecture has turned into an important zone for heavy and chemical industries, and the village of Tōkai (東海村 Tōkai-mura) had become a center of Japan’s atomic power energy programme, making headlines in 1998, when two workers died in a nuclear accident.
-The first reactor of the Tōkai Nuclear Power Plantwas dismantled in 2011, Unit 2 is currently out of operation.
+The Kashima Coastal Industrial Region (鹿島臨海工業地帯 Kashima Kōgyō Chiiki) in Ibaraki Prefecture has turned into an essential zone for heavy and chemical industries, and the village of Tōkai (東海村 Tōkai-mura) had become a center of Japan’s atomic power energy programme, making headlines in 1998, when two workers died in a nuclear accident.
+The first reactor of the Tōkai Nuclear Power Plant was dismantled in 2011; Unit 2 is currently out of operation.

 - Population: 42,598,300 inhabitants (April 2012)